UConn Quantum Alliance

 Access Quantum

-Advanced materials discovery through computational engineering.
+Advanced quantum materials discovery through computational engineering.

 Founder: Sanjeev K. Nayak, Materials Science & Engineering